Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.checkpoint.md

 * type: short-answer
 * id: 70178554-c412-45bb-80c9-1b10de5f75cb
-* title: What is your time complexity?
+* title: What is the time complexity of your solution?
 * points: 0
 * topics: Big-O